Question: Which would you rather have — more organic traffic or better rankings?

 “Low Hanging Fruit: Link Building with Screaming Frog” is an in-depth post that reveals opportunities for getting the right links using Screaming Frog, a premium SEO tool for link reclamation and link analysis.

-Screaming Frog is invaluable for architecture research.
+Screaming Frog is invaluable as link building software for architecture research.
 You can also use it to initiate relationships with bloggers and reporters, among other things.

-The tool can analyze your links and show you ways to pass more SEO value to your web pages.
+The tool can analyze your links and show you ways to pass more SEO search term value to your web pages.

 Knowing when to increase your link building efforts or slow down with that mission is critical.
 This is the whole essence of link velocity, which measures the rate at which other sites link to you.